 If you're in the building business you will be liable for tax on property that you sell within 10 years of having completed building work.
 This is regardless of whether you hired someone else to do the building work or not, and regardless of whether the property purchase was part of your building business or not.

-You buy and sell a property within two years
+You buy and sell a property within five years - the bright-line test

 Different dates apply if you:

 - sell the property before your purchase is registered with LINZ (for example a sale or purchase "off the plan")

 The bright-line test only applies to properties bought on or after 1 October 2015.

 Properties purchased on or after 1 October 2015 through to 28 March 2018 inclusive are subject to the bright-line test if sold within two years.